He’s the youngest Chief in his First Nation’s history. Now he’s leading their fight against climate change.

 More on climate change solutions: Tracking Biden’s environmental actions | The world’s biggest plant to capture CO2 from the air just opened in Iceland | Why we shouldn’t give in to climate despair | Costa Rica’s environmental minister wants to build a green economy.
 She just needs time.

-Ask The Post: Do you have questions about the upcoming U.N. climate summit?
+Ask The Post: Do you have questions about COP26?
 Tell us here.

 Sign up for The Climate 202 to get daily dispatches from the summitShow More